evanscottgray/uzbl-manager/README.md

 2. Start the daemon via the client.
 3. Test that the timer works.
 4. Make it work on shutdown, which was the whole point in the first place.
+5. Don't start the windows with -u; the URI appears as part of the process name.